AlexisR1990/Alexis-Tolliver-Portfolio/Project2/project2.md

 ## Summary
-In this project, I performed as a risk analyst who works for a credit card company.
-The credit card company
+In this project, I acted as a risk analyst who works for a credit card company.
+The company tasked me with studying the relationships between customer characteristics and the likelihood of defaulting on their credit using their historical data set.
+I used R programming to construct a classification decision tree to conduct this risk analysis.
+Next, I plotted cross-validation errors against cost-complexity, pruned the tree, and plotted the classification decision tree.
+Then I obtained the confusion matrix to calculate the accuracy, precision, and recall, and made predictions using the classification decision tree.
+This analysis will enable the company to estimate the risk of customers defaulting based on specific customer characteristics.

 ### Variables Used